50 Years Ago: Jim Croce Dies in a Plane Crash

-1973 should have been a great year for Jim Croce.
-The singer-songwriter was garnering major attention with songs used in movies and television (including ‘The Last American Hero’), had landed a couple of folk-rock albums on the pop charts (‘You Don’t Mess Around With Jim’ and ‘Life and Times’), and had scored his first No. 1 smash hit (‘Bad, Bad Leroy Brown’).
+The year 1973 was shaping up as a great one for Jim Croce.
+He'd garnered major attention with songs used in movies and television (including The Last American Hero), landed a couple of folk-rock albums on the pop charts (You Don’t Mess Around With Jim and Life and Times), and had scored his first No. 1 smash hit ("Bad, Bad Leroy Brown").

 In the midst of his success, Croce was starting to get burned out.
-An extensive tour had earned him rave reviews throughout the U.S. and Europe, but it had also prevented him from spending time with his wife, Ingrid, and two-year-old son, Adrian.
+An extensive tour earned rave reviews throughout the U.S. and Europe, but it also prevented him from spending time with his wife, Ingrid, and their two-year-old son, Adrian.

 Following a gig at Northwestern State University in Natchitoches, La., Croce boarded a small chartered plane to travel to his next show in Sherman, Texas.
 Sadly, the plane never made it much past the runway.

-In what was later described as solely a pilot error, the Beechcraft E18S failed to clear a pecan tree while taking off and crashed.
+In what was later described as a pilot error, the Beechcraft E18S failed to clear a pecan tree while taking off and crashed.
 All six people aboard were killed, including Croce, his guitarist Maury Muehleisen, comedian George Stevens, manager/booking agent Kenneth D. Cortose, road manager Dennis Rast and pilot Robert N. Elliott.

-After being used in a TV movie, ‘Time in a Bottle,’ from Croce’s 1972 album ‘You Don’t Mess Around With Jim,’ was re-released and ended up topping the charts (along with that album) by the end of 1973.
-It became only the third posthumous #1 of the rock era (following Otis Redding’s ‘(Sittin’ On) The Dock of the Bay’ and Janis Joplin’s ‘Me and Bobby McGee.’
+After being used in a TV movie, "Time in a Bottle," from Croce’s 1972 album You Don’t Mess Around With Jim, was re-released and ended up topping the charts by the end of 1973, as did the LP.
+That was only the third posthumous No. 1 single of the rock era (following Otis Redding’s "(Sittin’ On) The Dock of the Bay" and Janis Joplin’s "Me and Bobby McGee."

-A week after Jim’s death, his widow, Ingrid, received a letter he had mailed while on tour.
-In it, Croce sounds wearied by his time on the road and expresses a desire to quit the music business and take up other pursuits (movie scripts, short stories) that wouldn’t take him so far from family.
+A week after his death, Croce's widow Ingrid received a letter he mailed while on tour.
+In it, a weary Croce expresses a desire to quit the music business and take up other pursuits including movie scripts and short stories that wouldn’t take him so far from family.